 University sports of Oulu

-University Sports of Oulu (Oulun Korkeakoululiikunta or OKKL in Finnish) offers sports and welfare services for both students and staff of the University of Oulu, the Oulu University of Applied Sciences, the Diaconia University of Applied Sciences and the Oulu Vocational College.
+University Sports of Oulu (Oulun Korkeakoululiikunta or OKKL in Finnish) offers sports and welfare services for both students and staff of the University of Oulu, Oulu University of Applied Sciences, the Diaconia University of Applied Sciences and Oulu Vocational College.

 You can gain access to the services by purchasing the Sports Pass.
 The Sports pass functions as an entrance ticket to sports services, training sessions as well as other welfare services.
 The pass also gives you certain discounts on some course fees and on services provided by OKKL’s co-operating partners.